das-developers/das2py-server/README.md

 the server and the standard output stream from the  `"reader_prog | reducer_prog"` pipeline is delivered as the request body.

-Das2-pyserver itself is released under the GPL, but the we have intentionally separated the core server software from the data readers so that programs written in **any** programming language, released under almost **any** license, can plug into the system.
+Das2-pyserver itself is released under the GPL, but we have intentionally separated the core server software from the data readers so that programs written in **any** programming language, released under almost **any** license, can plug into the system.